kourouklides/artificial_neural_networks/artificial_neural_networks/applications/medical_imaging/README.md

 ## About
 This part of the repository is concerned with __Medical Imaging__.

-Keywords: Medical Image Computing, Medical Image Analysis, Biomedical Engineering
+Keywords: Medical Image Computing, Medical Image Analysis, Biomedical Imaging, Biomedical Engineering, Bioengineering

 ## Introduction